lawrenceyan/machinelearning-with-yelp/README.md

 Run recommend.py to use this tool,
---help for specific documentation on what queries can be made to manipulate visualization
+--help for specific documentation on what queries can be made to manipulate visualization.